MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 4. Select **Active users**.

-5. Search for **Megan Bowen** and open the additional settings by selecting her name.
+5. Search for **Lynne Robbins** and open the additional settings by selecting her name.

 6. Select **Licenses and Apps**.